hx2A/py5website/tutorials/py5-modes.rst

 Note by default the call to :doc:`run_sketch` will not return until the sketch exits, unless if it is running from a Jupyter notebook or the IPython console.
 Read the :doc:`run_sketch` documentation to learn more.

+The design of Module Mode is modeled after matplotlib's pyplot.

 .. important::

     Do not use wildcard import syntax with the py5 library: